magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

   -x, --exit?
 Exit immediately with reporter's exit code.
 ```

-At a first look it seems that we should be interested in two options:
+At first glance, it looks like we should be interested in two options:

-* `-e, --js-eval` (i.e. `:js-eval` inside `build.boot`), regarding the
+* `-e, --js-env` (i.e. `:js-env` inside `build.boot`), setting the
-  JS engine to run tests within
+  JS engine to use for running tests
 * `-n, --namespaces` (i.e. `:namespaces` inside `build.boot`),
-  regarding the namespaces that contain the unit tests we're
+  setting the namespaces for which unit tests will be run
-  interested in.

-By knowing a little bit about how `boot`
+Knowing a little bit about how `boot`
 [fileset](https://github.com/boot-clj/boot/wiki/Filesets) works, we
-should be interested in the `-u, --update-fs?` option as well, because
+may be interested in the `-u, --update-fs?` option as well, since
-it allows to populate the `target` directory as `cljs` does.
+it allows us to populate the `target` directory as `cljs` does.

 ### Light the fire

 We're now ready to light the fire. *Mutatis mutandis*, we're going to
-use the same tasks composition we already adopted for the `boot-test`
+use the same task composition we've already adopted for the `boot-test`
 task when dealing with CLJ unit testing:

 ```clj